Eknathreddy09/tap-operators-workshop/workshop/content/exercises/08-accelerators.md

 ![Explore Template](images/acc-explore.png)

-If you drill down into the files in the Explore Project view, you will see that they mostly consist of source code files that Cody would use for a starter application, plus some generated files that will give Tanzu Application Platform additional context for working with the application.
-We will look close at those additional files in later sections.
-But now... let's start coding!
+If you drill down into the files in the Explore Project view, you will see that they mostly consist of source code files that you would use for a starter application, plus some generated files that will give Tanzu Application Platform additional context for working with the application.

-As we are constantly trying to improve developer experience, in TAP 1.2, there is another way to consume accelerators and it is using your favourite editor e.g. VSCode.
+As we are constantly trying to improve developer experience, in TAP 1.3, there is another way to consume accelerators and it is using your favourite editor e.g. VSCode.
 We provide a VSCode plugin that you can install & configure in seconds and start using accelerators.
 Once configured, you will get a separate tab for Tanzu as follows:-

 ![Explore Accelerators](images/app-accelerators-in-vscode.png)